La Révolution française (film): Plot

 Robespierre and his supporters take refuge in the Hôtel de Ville, Paris and organize a defense of the building.
-The Convention musters a large force to storm the building and take Robespierre prisoner, whilst Robespierre's followers, led by a drunken general, barricade themselves in the building.
-A cannon brings down the barricaded door, and a brief skirmish ensues between forces of the National Guard and Robespierre.
-The doors to the main room are broken down and a large scuffle ensues, with Robespierre himself accidentally shooting himself in the jaw after being tackled to the floor, following an attempt to shoot a soldier targeting him.
+The Convention musters a large force to storm the building and take Robespierre prisoner, whilst Robespierre's followers barricade themselves in the building.
+A cannon brings down the barricaded door, and a brief skirmish ensues between the National Guard and Robespierre's supporters.
+The doors to the main room are broken down and a large scuffle ensues, with Robespierre himself accidentally shooting himself in the jaw after being tackled to the floor.
 Robespierre and his supporters are all arrested and await execution.
 The next day, Robespierre, Saint-Just, and other prominent Robespierrists are taken to the Place de la Révolution and guillotined, effectively marking the end of the Reign of Terror.
-In the closing scene, family members of some of the leading revolutionaries light candles in a church, before leaving.